Skip to Content

 The VA loan program was created to ensure the security of service members and their families.
 VA loan benefits, including competitive rates and no down payment, reward service members for the sacrifices they made for our country.

-With these amazing benefits and more, many wonder if the sons and daughters of Veterans can get a VA loan or if VA loans can be transferred to a child.
+With these amazing benefits and more, many wonder if the children of Veterans can get a VA loan or if VA loans can be transferred to a child.
 Let’s explore the relationship between VA loans and military children.

 If my father was a Veteran, can I get a VA loan?